rahil627/my-programming-stuff/langs/programming-languages.md

 # my choices
 ## main list
-**Jai** to replace Haxe
+**jai** to replace haxe

-**Haxe** for general all-round use, **cross-platform in mind**, garbage collected, powerful (**lisp-level macros**, **ADTs**, metadata, etc.), small Flash-game-oriented community, simple actionscript syntax
+**haxe** for general all-round use, **cross-platform in mind**, garbage collected, powerful (**lisp-level macros**, **ADTs**, metadata, etc.), small Flash-game-oriented community, simple actionscript syntax

-**Ruby** (or hscript [haxe-script] or Haxe) from simple everyday scripting to any size project as long as it doesn't require real-time interaction such as games; much more fun and magnitudes more expressive and powerful than Python, and it contains my favorite syntax(!); its the closest i'll ever get to a functional language; includes mRuby: a minimal implementation for embedded devices(!), *clean*-design-oriented cult commmunity, meta-programming abound (DSLs, etc.) making it a good step toward the god-like langugages
+**ruby** (or hscript [haxe-script] or haxe) from simple everyday scripting to any size project as long as it doesn't require real-time interaction such as games; much more fun and magnitudes more expressive and powerful than python, and it contains my favorite syntax(!); its the closest i'll ever get to a functional language; includes mRuby: a minimal implementation for embedded devices(!), *clean*-design-oriented cult commmunity, meta-programming abound (DSLs, etc.) making it a good step toward the god-like langugages
-  - admittedly, it is a hurdle of complexity to learn compared to C# or haxe
+  - admittedly, it is a hurdle of complexity to learn compared to C-like languages (C#, haxe) and especially Go
-  - gets a lot of inspiration, in a good way, from Smalltalk (everthing is an object) and Lisp (metaprogramming)
+  - gets a lot of inspiration, in a good way, from both god-like languages: Smalltalk (everthing is an object) and Lisp (metaprogramming)

-**C** (or Zig), manual memory management, although with newer C replacements (Zig, Odin, etc.) and Rust, it's best to stick to C as it is *the language* of nearly everything, including consoles, mobile devices, and embedded devices, one cannot keep running away from it ;) anyway, it's nowhere near as bad as C++!
+**C** (or zig), manual memory management, although with newer C replacements (zig, odin, etc.) and rust, it's best to stick to C as it is *the language* of nearly everything, including consoles, mobile devices, and embedded devices, one cannot keep running away from it ;) anyway, it's nowhere near as bad as C++!

-**Ruby** , much more fun and magnitudes more expressive and powerful than Python, and it contains my favorite syntax(!), its the closest i'll ever get to a functional language; includes mRuby: a minimal implementation for embedded devices(!), *clean*-design-oriented cult commmunity, meta-programming abound (DSLs, etc.) making it a good step toward the god-like languages

 ## special mentions
-**Crystal**, although it has all of the things i want--Ruby syntax, good C api, *real* concurrency, macros--*including nice macro syntax too!* (much simpler than haxe, closer to lisp), performance (static-typing and compiled via llvm), etc.--Haxe is *far* more developed and has been in production use for a long time now, including a top-tier JS/web target, a fast-compiling and performant VM target, and tons more stuff, in addition to solid cross-platform app and game frameworks
+**crystal**, although it has all of the things i want--Ruby syntax, good C api, *real* concurrency, macros--*including nice macro syntax too!* (much simpler than haxe, closer to lisp), performance (static-typing and compiled via llvm), etc.--Haxe is *far* more developed and has been in production use for a long time now, including a top-tier JS/web target, a fast-compiling and performant VM target, and tons more stuff, in addition to solid cross-platform app and game frameworks

-Zig and Odin, although C-replacements such as these exist, all clearly much superior to C, as far as consoles go, *i think* you'd still be restricted to using C/C++, and even then it'll be finnicky with hardware specific stuff, so i don't see much reason, *yet*
+zig and odin, although C-replacements such as these exist, all clearly much superior to C, as far as consoles go, *i think* you'd still be restricted to using C/C++, and even then it'll be finnicky with hardware specific stuff, so i don't see much reason, *yet*

-the next two lack libraries and support compared to other contemporary langugages, but, as both have C FFI, so, they both still can be used for whatever individual projects

-**Common Lisp (CBCL)**, an intro dialect of Lisp, for god-like macros and *zen way of programming*, especially for super simple scripting via embedding (perhaps some small, embeddable dialect?) and just plain cli scripting
+**common lisp (cbcl)**, an intro dialect of Lisp, for god-like macros and *zen way of programming*, especially for super simple scripting via embedding (perhaps some small, embeddable dialect?) and just plain cli scripting
    - an alt to ruby for many cases

-Pharo or Squeak or Cuis, the main three Smalltalk dialects, for god-like productivity, can alter anything *any time* (while the program is running) making it really ideal for a game programming environment
+pharo or squeak or cuis, the main three Smalltalk dialects, for god-like productivity, can alter anything *any time* (while the program is running) making it really ideal for a game programming environment

 ## no
 x/embedded scripting langs (lua, wren) don't really have a place now that rust and C-replacements like zig are here